List of Works » Chamber Works » Tears, Puffes, Jumps and Galliards

 Tears, Puffes, Jumps and Galliards by DAVID BRUCE (after John Dowland)

-Instrumentation Version 1: sopranino recorder dbl. soprano recorder and tenor recorder, string quartet
+Instrumentation Version 1: recorder (sopranino, soprano and tenor), string quartet

 Version 2: Flute dbl. piccolo and alto flute, string quartet